 This is a picture of London:

 I'm rushing to finish this article because I have an important meeting in The Shard, how can I get to the meeting from Whitechapel?
 I don't know about you, but this picture doesn't help me much, there's no way to identify Whitechapel, The Shard, or any streets or landmarks to guide me.
 Somebody shares with me a different picture:

-The person I was going to meet has changed the meeting location, I have to meet him in Tate Modern.
+The person I was going to meet has changed the meeting location, I have to meet him at Tate Modern.
 Our little map of London doesn't include Tate Modern, but if we adapt it to include more areas of the city, it becomes useful.
 If we extrapolate this to a business with complex rules and procedures, the domain would be what the company does and how it does it to achieve its goals, the domain is our picture of London.
-In order to work with this complex domain in such a way that we can clearly see the business rules, easily adapt and expand them while being able to use the same shared language, we need to model it.## Sounds good, how can I start modeling?
+To work with this complex domain in such a way that we can see the business rules, and easily adapt and expand them while being able to use the same shared language, we need to model it.

-Software development is a learning process, working code is a side effect – Alberto Brandolini
+Software development is a learning process, working code is a side effect.